 COVID-19 has been and continues to be a health and economic tragedy and has cut large swathes through many countries throughout the globe.
-There is no doubt that COVID has pushed the markets and applied increasing pressure on topical trends (eg. office space usage, remote working) and on certain sectors (e.g. retail and hospitality) that were on their way down pre-crisis.
+Definitely, COVID has pushed the markets and applied increasing pressure on topical trends (eg. office space usage, remote working) and on certain sectors (e.g. retail and hospitality) that were on their way down pre-crisis.
 But the most significant development from our point of view is how polar-opposite some of the consequences seem to be that are unfolding.
+International consulting 2021.

-Some clients, despite the tragic fallout from COVID, see the current investment landscape as the opportunity of a lifetime.
-They have taken an aggressive stance and are bullish about longer-term prospects or if they’ve been thinking about entering the real estate market for the past five or six years, feel that now (or soon) is the best entry point they are likely to get.
-If I were to overgeneralize I would say, these groups tend to be more entrepreneurial, independent, nimble funds that have been lucky/good at their timing and have already positioned their portfolios for a downturn (not a pandemic – no one saw that one coming).
-They tend to have dry powder via a third party or strong balance sheet or have significant capability in raising equity.
-Some have even been in the ‘penalty box’ for the past decade post-GFC and have wisely spent their time with LPs and have now been forgiven in time for the ‘mother of all opportunities’.
+Some clients, despite the tragic fallout from COVID.
+See the current investment landscape, as the opportunity of a lifetime.
+They have taken an aggressive stance and are bullish about longer-term prospects; Or if they’ve been thinking about entering the real estate market for the past five or six years, feel that now (or soon) is the best entry point they are likely to get.
+If I were to overgeneralize, I would say these groups tend to be more entrepreneurial and independent.
+Nimble funds that have been lucky/good at their timing and; Have already positioned their portfolios for a downturn (not a pandemic – no one saw that one coming).
+They tend to have dry powder via a third party, or strong balance sheet, or have significant capability in raising equity.
+Some have even been in the ‘penalty box’ for the past decade post-GFC and, have wisely spent their time with LPs.
+Now are forgiven in time, for the ‘mother of all opportunities’.

 Both sets of clients are active.

 On the micro and individual level, we’ve seen two trends that are again very different from what was seen post-GFC: